farah-maria/ThereIsLight/README.md

 * Try to compete with other players and my own past score.

 ## Logic

-* A flowchart was created to visualise the logical flow and various paths possible.
+* Here is a hand-drawn flowchart that shows the paths that can be taken through the game.

 ![Flowchart](https://github.com/sherryrich/bandersnatch/blob/main/docs/bandersnatch.drawio.png)